SkylineCommunications/dataminer-docs/develop/part6Ttools/TOOProtocolDevelopmentWithCICD/Pipeline_stages_for_Automation_scripts.md

 ## (Release) Prepare for SVN

-In case a tag was detected and the version should therefore be pushed to SVN, some preparatory steps are performed.
+In case a tag was detected, and the version should therefore be pushed to SVN, some preparatory steps are performed.

 ## (Release) Catalog Registration